mech/Notes/Ruby/api.md

 # API

+API driven.
+Treat data as content package and not as rows in a spreadsheet.
+Make it testable.
+Make it trackable.

 * [API Evangelist](http://apievangelist.com/)
 * [How to design a good API and why it matters](http://www.youtube.com/watch?gl=SG&hl=en-GB&v=aAb7hSCtvGw)
 * [Writing an API wrapper in Ruby with TDD](http://code.tutsplus.com/articles/writing-an-api-wrapper-in-ruby-with-tdd--net-23875)